 Most Maltese weigh in between 4 and 7 pounds.
 As if that weren’t small enough, they also come even smaller in “teacup” sizes.
 These tiny dogs have been bred as small and sweet lapdogs for thousands of years.
 Roman ladies favored Maltese because they could fit in their sleeves, pocket, or purse!

 3. The Peke-a-Tese Has a Big Attitude for Such a Little Dog

 The Peke-a-Tese is a small dog that needs lots of love.
-Bred as companions to the wealthy, these dogs relish attention from their families.
+They were bred as companions for the wealthy, and they relish attention from their families.
 They have a quiet dignity and poised intelligence that fits perfectly with their majestic mustache and mane.

-While the Maltese parent lends a geniality with most other dogs and pets, the Pekingese temperament is often less accepting of other animals.
-Which parent breed your Peke-a-Tese favors will make a big difference in household harmony.
+While the Maltese parent gets along with other dogs and pets, the Pekingese temperament is often less accepting of other animals.
+Which parent your Peke-a-Tese favors will make a big difference in household harmony.

 Things to Know When Owning a Peke-a-Tese

 Dogs are a big commitment, even little ones like the Peke-a-Tese.
 Let’s take a look at the upkeep required for being a Peke-a-Tese owner.

 A high-quality, well-balanced commercial dog food is one of the best ways to give your Peke-a-Tese their daily nutrition.
 Look for food designed for small breeds with lean animal proteins, vegetables, and essential vitamins and minerals.